Cantilever Dental Bridges in Great Neck, NY

 A cantilever bridge is a dental bridge used to replace a missing tooth or teeth in the front of the mouth.
 It blends in with surrounding teeth for a natural look.
 Since the bridge contains materials similar to the look and feel of a real tooth, you can chew, talk, and smile without anyone else realizing you have a fake tooth.

 Unlike a fixed bridge, a cantilever dental bridge stays in place by anchoring to only one side of the missing tooth.
 Dentists typically don’t recommend it for teeth towards the back of the mouth because it can’t sustain as much bite force as other dental bridges.
 It’s much more effective for a missing tooth or teeth in the front of the mouth.
-However, if a patient doesn’t qualify for a Maryland or fixed bridge, the cantilever bridge might be the only option.
+However, if a patient doesn’t qualify for a fixed bridge, the cantilever bridge might be the only option.

 Attaching a Cantilever Dental Bridge